The Star Thrower Farm apiary is home to thousands of honeybees. We operate a "Bee Safe" farm and use no herbicides or

 " A typical beehive can make up to 60 - 90 pounds of honey per season.

-the U.S. Pollination works like this: Flowers attract bees by offering sugary nectar.
-As bees suck up nectar, pollen - tiny granules
+U.S. Pollination works like this: Flowers attract bees by offering sugary nectar.
+As bees suck up nectar, pollen - tiny granules of

-of reproductive material - stick to the hairy bee bodies.
-As foragers fly among blossoms (50 - 100 flowers per trip), pollen is
+reproductive material - stick to the hairy bee bodies.
+As foragers fly among blossoms (50 - 100 flowers per trip), pollen is shared and

 STAR THROWER FARM